remindmodel/remind/tutorials/4_RunningREMINDandMAgPIE.md

 # Check the convergence

 There is no automatic abort criterion for the coupling iterations.
 The number of coupling iterations is given by the user (`max_iterations` in start_bundle_coupled.R) and will be performed regardless of the quality of convergence.
 The convergence can be checked, however, by tracking the changes of crucial coupling variables (such as bioenergy demand and prices, GHG emissions and prices) across coupling iterations.
-To create the pdf showing these changes *for each coupled scenario* please execute in the REMIND main folder:
+To create the pdf showing these changes please execute in the REMIND main folder:

 ```bash
 Rscript scripts/output/comparison/plot_compare_iterations.R